IsNotBlue/morsels/README.md

 # morsels
-These are my solutions to the morsels Python pyzzles from https://www.pythonmorsels.com/
+These are solutions to the morsels Python pyzzles from https://www.pythonmorsels.com/